Inventing advanced reagents and software for genomic analysis

 Single Copy (sc) technology: precise, sensitive, and informative genomic hybridization tools for genetic disease management.

 - Fluorescent in-situ hybridization (scFISH) probes from our catalog or custom synthesized. scFISH probes offer the highest resolution available on the market.
 The only probes available that can detect epigenetic differences between metaphase chromosome pairs.

 - Low noise, genomic microarray designs for comparative genomic hybridization.
 Our genomic microarrays use sc technology to increase reproducibility and reduce cost per sample.

 Imaging chromosome abnormalities: Cytognomix has developed proprietary image analysis algorithms and software to automatically detect chromosome abnormalities found by light and fluorescence microscopy.
 Cytogenetic abnormalities are detected regardless of their appearance, shape or structure.
 An example is our software for detecting dicentric chromosomes in blood, which are diagnostic for ionizing radiation exposures.
 A US Patent will be issued soon covering this technology.

-- More accurate and reproducible results from your products
+- More accurate and reproducible results

 - Higher quality data for regulatory filings

-- Fewer probes required to call copy number genotypes-
+- Fewer probes required to call copy number genotypes